timcu/builder_police/set2/pycharm-edu-2/lesson1/Set up Minetest/task.md

     name you will be able to login.
 2. Please don't use spaces in your name or password.
 If you need to change your password in Minetest press the [esc] key and click the [Change password] button.
-3. Don't use a password you want keep secret because there is very low security on this server and other people can find out your password.
+3. Don't use a password you want to keep secret because there is very low security on this server and other people can find out your password.
 I don't mind if your password is just "*password*" but be prepared for others to login as you if you do that.